jhu-lcsr/good_robot/README.md

 Open jupyter in your favorite browser and there you will also find instructions for generating the plots.

-## CoSTAR Visual Stacking is forked from the Visual Pushing and Grasping Toolbox
+## "Good Robot!" is forked from the Visual Pushing and Grasping Toolbox

 [Original Visual Pushing Grasping (VPG) Repository](https://github.com/andyzeng/visual-pushing-grasping).
 Edits have been made to the text below to reflect some configuration and code updates needed to reproduce the previous VPG paper's original behavior: